data-mie/dbt-course/labs/lab2.md

   {% endfor %}
   ```
   (2) Add your three new columns to the `joined` CTE.
-  (3) Execute `dbt run` in the console at the bottom of your screen to make sure everything runs successfully.
+  (3) Execute `dbt run` in the console to make sure everything runs successfully.
 </details>

 ### 3. Add a test to ensure all the delivery time columns are greater than zero (if not null)